 That is why it’s within your best interest to obtain legal counsel for your charges.
 An experienced and knowledgeable Colorado criminal defense lawyer can provide valuable insight and then execute it for you in the courtroom.
 They can examine every part of and devote countless hours to your case in an effort to build an effective and efficient defense.
 If you or someone you know has been charged with a crime, contact Law Office of Matthew A. Martin, P.C..

-Denver Criminal Defense Attorney in Colorado
+Denver Criminal Defense Attorney, CO

 If you were accused of a felony, misdemeanor, petty offense, or municipal ordinance, then contact an experienced criminal defense Colorado attorney Matthew Martin at Law Office of Matthew A. Martin, P.C..
 With over 20 years of experience as both a prosecutor and defense attorney, he can provide valuable information that no other defense lawyer can obtain.